When Panic Feels Dangerous: Retrain the Nervous System with Breathwork, Science, and Dharma

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The article recommends four-six breathing: inhale for four counts and exhale for six counts.
-The longer exhale relaxes the body and improves HRV while signaling safety to the nervous system.
+Four-six breathing uses a gentle inhale for four counts and a relaxed exhale for six counts.
+The longer exhale can support vagal tone, improve heart rate variability, and signal safety to the nervous system without encouraging hyperventilation.

-How do dharmic practices relate to panic management?
+How do dharmic practices relate to panic recovery?